campanam/vcf2aln/README.md

 Execute the script using `ruby vcf2aln.rb` (or `vcf2aln.rb` if the script is in your $PATH).
 This will display the help screen.
 Basic usage is as follows:
 `ruby vcf2aln.rb -i <input_vcf> -o <out_prefix>`

+vcf2aln can also be used in a pipe.
+For example, it can directly convert the output of [bcftools](https://samtools.github.io/bcftools/bcftools.html) as follows:
+`samtools mpileup -f <reference.fa> <input bams> | bcftools call -m | ruby vcf2aln.rb --pipe -o <out_prefix>`

 ## Available options
 ### I/O options:
 `-i, --input [FILE]`: Input VCF file.